 It is true that you cannot install Microsoft Office, on a Chromebook.
 However, that doesn't mean you can't open, edit and share Word documents.
 In fact, there are multiple routes you can take.
 You just need to know how, and that's where our step-by-step instructions can come in handy.

-1. Click on an email attachment of a Microsoft Word doc, to get started.
-Then click on the downloaded file that appears at the bottom of the browser window.
+1. Click on the download button for an email attachment of a Microsoft Word doc, to get started.

 MORE: Best Chromebooks 2014